 Hidalgo County rental assistance.

-Low income families in Hidalgo County may be able to receive one time rent help from several charities or government agencies.
+Low income families in Hidalgo County may be able to receive one time rent help from several charities, churches or government agencies.
 There are also other housing programs administered to tenants facing eviction, and they range from applications to government grants, free legal aid to stop evictions, and rehousing.
 As funding is available, there may be resources to cover past due rental expenses or maybe pay the security deposit on a new home.